JonasKruckenberg/k23/manual/src/roadmap.md

 - [ ] **Capability System**: Implement a capability based security system for interacting with OS functionality and drivers
 - [ ] **WASI Support**: Support the WebAssembly System Interface specification for accessing things like the network, file system and more.

 This list is not exhaustive and will be updated as development progresses.
-If you would like to discuss the roadmap items above or have suggestions, please open a dicussion on the [GitHub repository](https://github.com/JonasKruckenberg/k23).
+If you would like to discuss the roadmap items above or have suggestions, please open a discussion on the [GitHub repository](https://github.com/JonasKruckenberg/k23).